 Are you a floater or a swimmer?
 What I mean is, when it comes to your relationship with God, do you just float along and let the current of life carry you wherever, or are you actively swimming in a particular direction?

-My 10-year old daughter, Olivea, and I recently enjoyed several laps around the lazy river at the resort where we were staying.
+My daughter, Olivea, and I recently enjoyed several laps around the lazy river at the resort where we were staying.
 With no agenda and no schedule, Olivea and I took the opportunity to just float along and be together, letting the current navigate us.

 But as I’ve thought about it, I’m afraid sometimes my relationship with God looks like that…an extended float down the lazy river.
 Rather than intentionally applying myself to learning and growing in God’s grace, I find myself just drifting along on an aimless loop.